cncarrascoz/csv_handler/README.md

    - `csv_client.cpp/hpp` & `csv_service_impl.cpp/hpp`: Network communication
    - `column_store.cpp/hpp`: Data storage and analytics
    - `csv_parser.cpp/hpp`: Parsing and data conversion
+   - `file_utils.cpp/hpp`: File handling and output formatting

 3. **Extensibility**: New commands can be added by:
    - Creating new handler functions
    - Registering them with the menu system
    - Implementing any required backend logic

+4. **User Interface Enhancements**:
+   - Table formatting for CSV data display with:
+     - Plus signs (+) at corners and intersections
+     - Dashes (-) for horizontal borders
+     - Vertical bars (|) for column separators
+     - Proper spacing and alignment of data

 This architecture facilitates the future addition of distributed features (e.g., automatic CSV reprinting when files change) with minimal refactoring.